Budget reports! Budget reports! Long live, budget reports!

 You want to get down to the nitty gritty details of a particular category?
 Woot!

-With reports, you’ll be able to isolate and focus on the data that is most important to you—and analyze your finances from several different vantage points.
+With budget reports, you’ll be able to isolate and focus on the data that is most important to you—and analyze your finances from several different vantage points.
 In all three reports, you can filter by categories, timeframe, and accounts.
-This can be accomplished by using the filters found at the top of each report screen:
+Just use the filters found at the top of each report screen:

 The default view shows all of your categories, but if you want to compare specific master categories or even specific subcategories, you can toggle those categories on and off.
 You can “Select All” to easily go back to the default view of all categories, or you can “Select None” to start with a blank slate and choose the categories you want to evaluate.